sahil-a/rust-nn/README.md

-# Rust ML Experimentation
+# Rust ML Experimentation (WIP)

-I try to code a neural network ~~from scratch~~ with minimal dependencies.
+I try to code a basic feedforward neural network ~~from scratch~~ with minimal dependencies.
 Also see https://github.com/sahil-a/metal-rs-matmul.

 ```
 ➜ ag "dependencies" -G Cargo.toml -A 10